nnirror/facet/README.md

 	- computes the convolution between the two sequences.
 	- example:
 		- `foo bar [randsamp()].convolve(randsamp());	// convolving random samples`
+- **dilate** ( _sequence2_ )
+	- warps the playback speed of the input buffer according to the lookup sequence, `sequence2`.
+A value of `1` in the lookup sequence will mean the corresponding portion in the playback buffer will play at "regular" speed.
+Values lower than 1 will play faster, and values higher than 1 will play slower.
+	- example:
+		- `foo bar [randsamp()].convolve(randsamp());	// convolving random samples`
 - **mutechunks** ( _chunks_, _prob_ )
 	- slices the input sequence into `chunks` windowed chunks (to avoid audible clicks) and mutes `prob` percent of them.
 	- example: